bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Alexander-Aurelius.md

 Located at [Calphion](Calphion), an influential (second in command) at the church there.

+* Ignis is motivated by a lack of success by the good forces of the world.
+Wants to see change and safety.
+* Ignis regrets what happened to the monster hunters.
+*
 ### Unresting Faith
 Counts as on watch, can't be ambushed at night.